Tim-B/hipsterdevblog.com/source/_posts/2015-05-30-analysing-dynamodb-index-usage-in-hive-queries.markdown

  - DynamoDB
 ---

-Elastic Map Reduce provides a convenient DynamoDB storage handler, allowing you to [run SQL-like queries on DynamoDB using Hive](http://docs.aws.amazon.com/ElasticMapReduce/latest/DeveloperGuide/EMRforDynamoDB.html).
+Elastic Map Reduce allows you to conveniently [run SQL-like queries against DynamoDB using Hive](http://docs.aws.amazon.com/ElasticMapReduce/latest/DeveloperGuide/EMRforDynamoDB.html).
 This overcomes many of the limitations of the built-in DynamoDB query functionality and makes it significantly more useful for storing raw analytical data.